LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

 Since there's a link between Fahrenheit and celsius, we want to make sure that when one is updated, so is the other.
-In this case, we only store one field value (`Fahrenheit`) and make the appropriate calculation when getting or setting the celsius property.
+In this case, we only store one field value (`fahrenheit`, the backing field for `Fahrenheit`) and make the appropriate calculation when getting or setting the celsius property.
 Using a property like this is the same as when there is a private field behind it; the code using it can't tell the difference.

 ### Readonly Fields

 A **readonly field** is one that can not be changed once it is initialized.
 This means slightly different things for primitive and class types.
 We create readonly fields by declaring them with the `readonly` keyword.

-**Readonly primitive fields** can not change their value once they are initialized.
+**Readonly value-type fields** can not change their value once they are initialized.

-**Readonly object fields** may not change the object that they hold once they are initialized.
+**Readonly reference-type fields** may not change the object that they hold once they are initialized.
 However, that object itself my change.

 Furthermore, **readonly fields may only be initialized when declared, or in a constructor.** Calling a constructor is what we are doing when creating a new object, as in `Student josh = new Student()`.
 We'll explore creating our own constructors in the next lesson.